UndefinedJosh/Guess-the-Number/README.md

 # GuessTheNumber
-A simple guessing game written in C#
+A school project for a simple guessing game written in C#